AllanHoejgaardJensen/seed-application-ng14/README.md

 ##Before it runs:
  - make sure you have node installed (0.10.38)
  - make sure that you have git
+ - make sure you have have gems
+ - gem install scss-lint
+ -

 ##Set up
  - type "npm install" on the command line